Top MFT Features Organizations Should Look for in 2026

 Top Enterprise File Transfer Solutions for 2026

-Leading MFT solutions in 2026 include product offerings and capabilities such as:
+Leading MFT solutions in 2026 need to include product offerings and capabilities such as:

-• Zero Trust File Transfer: Per-transfer authorization, least-privilege workflows, and short-lived credentials for humans and automation.
+• Zero Trust File Transfer: Per-transfer authorization, least-privilege access controls, contextual security policies, and short-lived credentials that help reduce the attack surface and improve governance.

 Why This Matters for Enterprises in 2026